mendix/docs-site-test/content/en/docs/refguide/modeling/integration/consumed-odata-services/consumed-odata-service.md

 * **View in Data Hub Catalog** link to the **Service Details** where you can see the full service details that are registered

-* **Update/Switch** – you can update the consumed service contract to another version that has been detected in [Mendix Data Hub](/data-hub/) for the same app and service; the button will show the following, depending on what has been returned for the consumed contract in Data Hub:
+* **Update/Switch** – you can update the consumed service contract to another version that has been detected in  for the same app and service; the button will show the following, depending on what has been returned for the consumed contract in Data Hub:
     * **Update** – this button is displayed so that you can **Update** the contract that is currently consumed (and shown in the **Consumed OData Service** document).
 You will be presented with the contract that is currently at the service end-point.
 It is good practice that only minor, non-breaking changes are deployed to the same end-point.
     *  **Switch** – this button is shown if other registered instances of the same service (with the same name, from the same app) are available in Data Hub and are deployed to different endpoints (for example, to another environment or because of changes that would break existing apps consuming the previous version)